Tereius/libONVIF/README.md

 - ONVIF recording http://www.onvif.org/ver10/recording/wsdl
 - ONVIF replay http://www.onvif.org/ver10/replay/wsdl

 For every service exists a class following the naming scheme `Onvif*Client` (\* matches service name).
 These classes handle the RPCs.
-For the convenience of WS discovery and ONVIF (pull point) event handling there are two more classes: `OnvifDiscovery` and `OnvifPullPoint`.
+For the convenience of WS discovery and ONVIF (pullpoint) event handling there are two more
+classes: `OnvifDiscovery` and `OnvifPullPoint`.

 Design thoughts: